sri1218-code/Front-End-project./README.md

 # Front-End-project.
-Designing a page for buying bikes.
+Designed a page for Aprilia bikes.